-Remodeling homes for baby boomers represents one of the biggest trends in the home industry today.
+Remodeling homes for baby boomers, with the help of companies like the London builders near me, represents one of the biggest trends in the home industry today.
 They want homes that will support their active lifestyles and homes that will accommodate the challenges boomers will face, from bad knees, to working from home, to possibly taking care of their children, grandchildren, or older parents.
 To meet the needs of this active generation, the building industry is reinventing building techniques that incorporate a universal design (UD).

 “When incorporated into a remodeling project, universal design can eliminate or reduce the need for changes later in life.
 As baby boomers advance in the aging process and experience the natural changes that come along with aging, the benefits of products that make tasks simpler or safer are more recognizable,” said Jason Gettum, vice president of Gettum & Associates.

 |Top to bottom: Warner kitchen.
 Warner-Hall kitchen.
 Pull-out kitchen drawers.
 Pot filler.|